zammad/zammad-documentation/channel-fetchmail.rst

 Pipe (Fetchmail)
 ****************

-Maybe you want to add mails via Fetchmail & Procmail to Zammad.
+Maybe you want to add emails via Fetchmail and Procmail to Zammad.

-To get this work you need to pipe your mail to rails.
+To get this to work you need to pipe your emails to rails.

-On the Commandline
+Command line
 ==================

 ::